Revell: Revell in Germany

 Some models, like the Goggomobil T250 and the BMW Isetta came in a couple of trim versions.
 The Goggomobil appeared in a closed roof, austerely basic model as well as an open "cloth" roofed fancy decor version with whitewall tyres and chrome grille, which was probably not the popular model with less affluent German consumers of the real car just following World War II.
 The Isetta is appealing in miniature with opening front access door and 'tilt-away' steering wheel.
 The model also features a removable side panel next to the location of the tiny engine.
 The BMW was available in several colors – with and without rear luggage rack and also in a special yellow 'Bundespost' (German Mail) version.

 Some of the larger vehicles featured have been the mid-1950s Mercedes-Benz 180 "ponton" sedan and a variety of European Fords, mainly from the 1960s.
 The postwar decade cars' interiors are consistently authentically decorated in period grey and white colours typical of the austerity of the times.
 A couple of more modern diecast models have been a VW Scirocco, BMW 850i coupe and an Acura NSX.
 Generally, German Revell diecast models all have opening doors, hoods and trunks.

-Revell Germany also incorporated former Matchbox models from the UK.
-In 1977, they also acquired all the Axis Powers model tooling of the former Frog (Tri-ang / Air Lines) brand, as its new Soviet owners (NOVO) did not want anything resembling "fascist" symbols.

 Recent history

 In 1994, Revell-Monogram was purchased by Hallmark Cards as part of its Binney and Smith division (the owners of famous Crayola crayons).
 In September of 2001 Binney & Smith completed the sale of Revell-Monogram off to Alpha International.
 Alpha International is a Cedar Rapids, Iowa based company that specialized in diecast and collectible products.

 Just a short year later, Alpha sells Revell-Monogram off to Gearbox Toys also of Cedar Rapids..
 On May 2, 2007, Hobbico, Inc. announced it had acquired American Revell-Monogram, LLC, corporate owner of the Revell name.
-The Revell name now stands alone in the company logo, without the Monogram name also present, though Monogram still exists as an important line of models in the Revell stable.
+The Revell name now stands alone in the company logo, without the Monogram name also present, though Monogram still exists as an important line of models in the Revell catalogue.
 Hobbico also acquired Revell of Germany in 2012, reuniting the two brands under one banner, but often models sold in the U.S. show Revell Germany as the parent with Hobbico nowhere labeled.

 On January 10, 2018, Hobbico, Inc. filed for bankruptcy protection.

 On April 13, 2018, Revell USA temporarily ceased operations while they reorganized.
 On April 17, 2018, it was announced that international investment group Quantum Capital Partners (QCP) would be taking over operations of Revell.
-Currently, Revell USA operates out of Illinois and is regularly releasing new products.
+Their US-based tooling was sold to Atlantis Models, based in New York.
+Currently, Revell USA operates in conjunction with Carrera under the joint name "Carrera-Revell".
+The company operates out of New Jersey and is regularly releasing new products.